robthompson16/support-for-early-career-teachers/content/ucl/year-1-making-productive-use-of-assessment/summer-week-3-mentor-materials.md

 To support this conversation, you could:

 - ask your mentee to explain to you the reasoning behind their plan, and highlight aspects of strength in their thinking
-- use your expertise – and the the research and practice summary in this week's ECT materials – to draw their attention to aspects of the plan could be further developed
+- use your expertise – and the the research and practice summary in this week’s ECT materials – to draw their attention to aspects of the plan could be further developed
 - work with your mentee to make the improvements that you identify

 Discuss with mentor / sharing of practice – discuss with your mentee: